What is the function of the Assessor?

 What is Real Property and how is it assessed?

-Real Property is land and structers affixed to the land.
+Real Property is land and structures affixed to the land.
 Real property is assessed annually at 60% of its market value as determined by WV State Code.

 What are the different tax classes?